• Skip to primary navigation

 • Rolled oats give extra protein and a chewy texture.

-• Coconut oil adds to the baking and you can use any oil that you prefer.
+• Coconut oil adds to the baking; you can use any oil you prefer.

 • Dried cranberries give a sweet tart addition to the flavors.

-• Dried apple is another texture that makes everything taste even heathier.
+• Dried apple is another texture that makes everything taste even healthier.

 • Walnuts add protein and that mild crunch factor.